 Our residents come from diverse educational and personal backgrounds, but all share a passion for radiation oncology clinical practice and research.
-We are also fortunate to have two fellows as part of our department, specializing in brachytherapy and translational research.
+We are also fortunate to have two fellows as part of our department, specializing in brachytherapy and genitourinary (GU) radiation oncology.

-We work and learn together — in our recently renovated residents’ room — and consider the camaraderie of the residents and fellows one of the major strengths of our residency program.
+We work and learn together — in a single residents’ room — and consider the camaraderie of the residents and fellows one of the major strengths of our residency program.

 Erik Anderson, MD, PhD